The Revo Diploma in Retail & Leisure Place Management

-The 2021 Revo Diploma in Retail and Leisure Place Management commenced in April at Solent University with 19 students and started with a successful Bootcamp.
-This 15 month, ‘online’ course has enabled two European Shopping Places Trust part-sponsored Spanish students to enrol.
+The 2022 Revo Diploma in Retail and Leisure Place Management commenced in April at Solent University with 20 students and started with a successful Bootcamp.
+The 15 month, ‘online’ course enabled two European Shopping Places Trust part-sponsored Spanish students to enrol.

-The ESPT Trustees, Arcadio Gil, Bertrand Courtois Suffit and Eileen Connolly hope that more students from different European countries will consider applying in 2022 when more international sponsorships will be available.
-We are delighted to have successfully secured some cross border participation.
+The ESPT Trustees, Arcadio Gil, Bertrand Courtois Suffit and Eileen Connolly hope that more students from different European countries will consider applying in 2023 when more international sponsorships will be available.
+We are delighted to have successfully secured some cross-border participation.

 Principles of Retail and Leisure Place Management.

 This unit provides a general introduction to the principles and practices in retail and leisure place management and also acts as a bite sized introduction to the wider course.
 It will touch on all the areas the industry has indicated, which are the minimum requirement for a ‘license to operate’ and the “golden rules” of leisure and place management.

 This unit is divided into the 4 distinct areas, which are introductory modules for the Revo Diploma:

 - Introduction to Retail and Leisure Place Management (delivered at bootcamp weekend)